astrale-sharp/wasm-minimal-protocol/examples/hello_zig/README.md

 # Zig wasm plugin example

+This is a bare-bone typst plugin, written in Zig.

 ## Compile